brunosan/brunosan.eu/_posts/project/2012-06-10-contribute-to-open-street-map.md

 ###Lessons Learned

 Basic mapping using an Android device is quite simple.
-Just wait for best coverage, and remember to store amenities, or at least make pictures of them so that you can fill all the detailed information when uploading to OSM servers.
+Just wait for best coverage, and remember to store POIs such as shops, views, names, ..., or at least make pictures of them so that you can fill all the detailed information later on when uploading to OSM servers.

 To introduce the changes and upload the changeset I used